ecaldesi/asteroids_game/README.md

+# Asteroids Game
-Implementation of the Asteroids Mini Game, Final Project for Fundamentals of Computing, created by Elisabetta Caldesi and Anthony DiFalco.
+By Elisabetta Caldesi and Anthony DiFalco. <br />

 USAGE
 -------------------